dchege711/lace_up/back_end_scripts/readme.md

 * The verification shouldn't block usage of the application.
 Tell the user that they need to verify their account within 7 days.
 Let them log in and carry on.

-:soon: Agree on payload for registering new users.
+:white_check_mark: Agree on payload for registering new users.

 * I think that the user should not submit information about new games as they register for an account.
 Let them do that once they're within the app.